Tillamook, Oregon: History

 The first church in Tillamook was the Methodist Episcopal Church, established in 1861 by early settlers.
 Services were initially held in homes and schoolhouses, with the first dedicated building constructed in the 1870s.
 The Sacred Heart Catholic Church followed in 1896.

 A series of devastating forest fires, Tillamook Burn starting with the 1933 fire that burned 240,000 acres in 6 days, destroying $442 million in timber (equivalent to $12 billion today).
 Subsequent fires in 1939, 1945, and 1951 totaled 355,000 acres, the largest in Oregon history.

 During World War II, the United States Navy operated a blimp patrol station near the town at Naval Air Station Tillamook.
 The station was decommissioned in 1948, and the remaining facility now houses Tillamook Air Museum.

+In 1948, Oregon voters narrowly approved a bond measure to fund reforestation of the roughly 355,000 acres burned by the recurring Tillamook Burn fires, and the following year the state launched one of the largest reforestation efforts ever undertaken in the country.
+Volunteers, schoolchildren, forestry crews, and prison inmates hand-planted seedlings across the burned landscape, while helicopters were used for the first time on this scale to aerially seed the more remote terrain, eventually distributing roughly a billion Douglas-fir seeds alongside more than 72 million hand-planted seedlings between 1949 and 1972.
+In June 1973, Governor Tom McCall traveled to the site to mark the effort's completion, telling the assembled crowd of foresters and former tree-planters that the area would thereafter be known not as the Tillamook Burn but as the Tillamook State Forest, formally closing a chapter that had shaped the region's land ownership, economy, and identity for four decades.